JCPenney will close nearly 30% of its stores as part of its bankruptcy plan

 “Implementing this financial restructuring plan through a court-supervised process is the best path to ensure that JCPenney will build on its over 100-year history to serve our customers for decades to come,” Soltau said.

 In addition, JCPenney has been battered by a decade of bad decisions.
-Those mistakes led to executive instability.
+Those mistakes led to executive instability, massive losses and mounting debt.
 Its most recent profitable year was 2010, and its net losses have totaled $4.5 billion since then.
 It has projected that sales at its stores will be down 60% to 70% during the current fiscal year compared to last year.

 Since the summer of 2011, it has reported net profits in only five quarters, all of them in the holiday shopping season — it has been unable to make money without that boost in sales.
 Since the start of 2011, JCPenney has closed more than 20% of its stores while cutting more than 40% of its staff.